github/developer.github.com/content/webhooks/creating/index.md

 When you're finished, click on **Add webhook**.
 Phew!
 Now that the webhook is created, it's time to set up our local server to test the webhook.
-Head on over to [Configuring Your Server](/webhooks/configuring/) to learn how to do that.
+Head on over to [Configuring your server](/webhooks/configuring/) to learn how to do that.

 [webhook-api]: /v3/repos/hooks/
 [hooks-api]: /webhooks/#events